mitre/fhir-exercises/Exercise_4/docs/part-3.md

 It should also be noted that while individual organizations and entities can develop their own IG, the development process should also be guided and supported by the HL7 community.

 ## US Core
-So, if there are a variety of IGs available for FHIR® implementation, is there a particular one that maps to the USCDI data standard, one whose adoption would ensure that an EHR system fully met Promoting Interoperability guidelines?
+There are a variety of IGs available for FHIR® implementation.
+The US Core IG maps to the USCDI data standard, to help EHR systems meet Promoting Interoperability guidelines.

-> Yes!
-The US Core IG does exactly that.

 The US Core IG is based on FHIR® Version R4
 > Link for further info on FHIR® Version R4 Summary – FHIR® v4.0.1: [https://www.hl7.org/fhir/summary.html](https://www.hl7.org/fhir/summary.html){target=_blank}